BiomedicalITS/ciil-emg-vr/README.md

 # Self-supervised EMG gesture recognition

-This project investigates the implementation of a self-supervised EMG gesture recognition system with the help of contextual information.
+This project investigates the implementation of a self-supervised EMG gesture recognition system with the help of contextual information in the scope of interacting with day-to-day objects.

 ## Set up